Top Travel Essentials for Visiting the UK in 2025: What to Pack & Plan

 Smartphone with eSIM | Instant mobile connectivity |

-Digital luggage scale | Helps avoid airline overweight fees |
+Digital luggage scale | Avoid airline overweight fees |

-Bring only what you need and pack chargers in your hand luggage.
+Tip: Pack all chargers in your hand luggage.

 Currency, Payment, and Budget